 Finally, the sneakers migrants wear are cheaply made, poorly constructed, ill-fitting replicas of higher-priced U.S. models.
 They choose to wear these shoes because they believe they will be sufficient to make it across the desert and that it will help them blend in once they arrive in the U.S. It is not uncommon to see migrants crossing with new sneakers and fresh haircuts.
 There is a common belief among migrants that the best way to avoid detection is to “not look poor” even though the sneakers cause severe blisters, which if untreated, can lead to infection.

 Each of these techniques, at best, are minimally effective at preventing detection.
 Border patrol agents and criminals who attack migrants can easily identify migrants based on their clothing style, interaction with the environment, behavior, and the objects they carry with them.
 If these strategies are not as effective as the migrants think they will be, why do they continue to use them?
 The answer to this question is that there is little regulation of folk knowledge and a lot of mythology about what the process of border-crossing is actually like.
 Migrants cannot test their techniques beforehand, but assume they will work because they were told they would by guides.
-People’s ideas of the functionality and the efficacy of certain items are usually in conflict directly with the social impact they are associated with (e.g. choosing sneakers that will help migrants blend in not aid their journey through the desert).
+People’s ideas of the functionality and the efficacy of certain items (e.g. choosing sneakers that will help migrants blend in not aid their journey through the desert).
 Understanding the social dimensions of how a technique is used is important to understanding why it is used.
 The conflicting role of migrant culture helps improve our knowledge of the process of border crossing.

 Buchli, Victor.
 2004.
 Material Culture: Critical Concepts in the Social Sciences.
 London: Routledge.